 How Does Prednisone Treat Asthma?

-Oral prednisone is a systemic steroid.
+Oral prednisone is a systemic anti-inflammatory steroid.
 That means that after taking prednisone by mouth (orally), it is absorbed in the body, unlike inhaled steroids (anti-inflammatory asthma inhalers) that go straight to the lungs.
 Prednisone decreases your immune system's response to reduce symptoms such as swelling and allergic-type reactions.

 Prednisone and other systemic steroids may be used to treat asthma attacks and help people gain better asthma control.
 Steroids are used with other asthma medications to either control sudden and severe asthma attacks or to treat long-term, hard-to-control asthma.